 Gichin Funakoshi

-Born in Okinawa in 1868, Gichin Funakoshi is regarded as the father of modern Karatedo.
-A student of Masters Itosu and Azato, he synthesized the Okinawan karate styles Shōrin‑ryū and Shōrei‑ryū before introducing the art in Tokyo in 1922 during a historic demonstration at the Kōdōkan at the invitation of Jigoro Kano.
+Born in Okinawa in 1868, Gichin Funakoshi is considered the father of modern Karatedo.
+A student of masters Itosu and Azato, he synthesized Okinawan karate techniques ( Shorin‑ryū and Shōrei‑ryū ) before introducing the art to Tokyo in 1922 during a historic demonstration at the Kōdōkan, invited by Jigoro Kano.

-Funakoshi founded the Shōtōkan school—“the hall of waving pines,” his poetic pen name—and reshaped the practice by stressing ethics (dō) rather than pure fighting prowess.
-His famous twenty precepts remind practitioners that “karate begins and ends with courtesy.”
+Funakoshi founded the Shōtōkan school – "the house of the whispering pines," his poetic pen name – and reformulated the practice by emphasizing ethics ( ) rather than the purely martial aspect.
+His twenty famous precepts remind us that "karate begins and ends with respect."

-Author of seminal works such as Karate‑dō Kyōhan, Funakoshi played a major role in the international spread of karate after World War II.
-His teaching advocates self‑mastery, the harmonious development of body and mind, and non‑aggression.
+The author of fundamental works, including Karate‑dō Kyōhan , Funakoshi greatly contributed to the international expansion of karate after World War II.
+His teaching advocates self-control, the harmonious development of body and mind, and non-aggression.